mdogus/tangible/README.md

 # tangible

-This project was developped for data analysis.
+This project was developped for data analysis using Python.

 ## Installation